Engagement regarding EMA amendments and spills regulations

-The intentions paper summarizes amendments to the Environmental Management Act (EMA), introduced on Feb 29, 2016 and passed on May 10, 2016 (see news release), which provide the legal foundation to establish a new spill preparedness and response regime (regime) to address environmental emergencies in B.C.
+The intentions paper summarizes amendments to the Environmental Management Act (EMA), introduced on Feb 29, 2016 and passed on May 10, 2016 (see news release), which provided the legal foundation to establish enhancements to the management of environmental emergencies in B.C.

-The First Nations Fisheries Council coordinated six regional meetings on the BC Spill Response Regime with First Nations.
+The First Nations Fisheries Council coordinated six regional meetings with First Nations.
 Meetings were held in Fort St. John, Kamloops, Prince Rupert, Prince George, Nanaimo and Richmond.

-Summary reports will be published after a final meeting is held in Vancouver, coordinated by the Coastal First Nations.
+In 2016, Technical Working Groups provided valuable input to the development of the recently approved spills regulations.
 Technical Working Groups represent diverse experts in the field of spill preparedness and response, as well as critical groups impacted by the spill of hazardous substances in B.C.
 Recommendations will be used to inform the regulations that enact the legislation.
-Regulations will be developed in a staggered approach.
-The first three priority subject areas for the regulations include:

 - Response times